swcarpentry/shell-novice/README.md

     pip install pandocfilters
     ~~~

-3. To convert Markdown pages in the `pages` directory into HTML pages
+3. To convert Markdown files into HTML pages in the root directory, go
-   in the root directory, go into the `pages` directory and run:
+   into the root directory of your lesson and run:

    ~~~
    $ make preview